Aliloo24/CowPartsSegmentation/README.md

 # Colab Notebook: Cattle Part Segmentation Pipeline
 A Jupyter notebook containing complete walkthrough of our proposed semantic segmentation framework for cattle anatomical part detection.
 It includes:
-  - Automatic generation of segmentation masks from bounding box annotations
+  - Automatic generation of segmentation masks from bounding box annotations.
-  - Visualization of dataset samples and their corresponding masks
+  - Visualization of dataset samples and their corresponding masks.
-  - Network architecture overview (ResNet-50 + ASPP + MSAM)
+  - Network architecture overview (ResNet-50 + ASPP + MSAM).
-  - Model training setup and configuration
+  - Model training setup and configuration.
-  - Visual evaluation of segmentation results on test set samples Optimized for use in Google Colab to facilitate reproducibility and experimentation, download dataset and update paths as needed.
+  - Visual evaluation of segmentation results on test set samples.
+Optimized for use in Google Colab to facilitate reproducibility and experimentation, download dataset and update paths as needed.

 # Qualitative Segmentation Results